-The Art Gallery was set up in the spring of 2010 as a new venture for Horsham Museum, which recognised that there was a need for a public art gallery in this part of West Sussex.
-We plan for there to be six exhibitions each year and we are looking to display art that will not only illustrate to museum visitors how skilful professional artists are in their chosen field (be it brush, pencil, camera or print), but art that will inspire, inform, educate and entertain.
-While we will be seeking ways to raise income through the sale of art, the museum is not a commercial art gallery and we will not be looking to represent artists.
+The Art Gallery was set up in 2010 at Horsham Museum, which recognised that there was a need for a public art gallery in this part of West Sussex.
+There are six exhibitions each year and we are looking to display art that will not only illustrate to museum visitors how skilful professional artists are in their chosen field (be it brush, pencil, camera or print), but art that will inspire, inform, educate and entertain.
+While we seek ways to raise income through the sale of art, the museum is not a commercial art gallery and we do not represent artists.

 The art gallery is a superb showcase for professional artists, with its airy feel and Georgian-era ambience: part of a medieval building which has been the home of Horsham Museum for over 60 years.